-As endurance athletes, we often think that we burn so many calories that we can eat whatever we want and as much as we want.
-In truth, athletes need to be more careful with their diet as food is fuel.
+As athletes, (athlete = everyone who exercises) we often think that we burn so many calories that we can eat whatever we want and as much as we want.
+In truth, athletes need to be more careful with their diet – as food is fuel.

+Eating protein does not result in bigger muscles, but muscles cannot grow without adequate protein.
 Protein is one of the building blocks that make humans who we are.
-Every cell in the human body must contain protein.
+Every cell in the human body is made up of protein.
 During exercise, we deliberately create micro-tears tears in the muscles.
 The long-chain amino acids help repair the cells and even create new ones, strengthening the muscles.
-Without enough protein, micro-tears in the muscles may take longer to recover or not repair at all.
-With more training, instead of getting stronger, muscle mass decreases, and the risk of getting injured increases.
+Without enough protein, micro-tears in the muscles may take longer to recover, or not repair at all.
+So instead of getting stronger, muscle mass decreases, and the risk of injury or illness increases.

 Athletes require 1.2 – 2 grams of protein per kilogram of body weight.
 So a 68kg (150lb) athlete will need between 80 to 136 grams per day.
 Since the body can only digest and use 30 grams in one meal, we require at least 3 to 5 small protein meals throughout the day.

-Vegetarians and vegans need to combine foods to ensure their meals include complete proteins.
+Vegetarians and vegans will need to combine foods to ensure their meals include complete proteins.
 Note: A complete protein contains the nine essential amino acids that our bodies do not produce.

-Fat is essential for providing long sustained energy, supporting cell growth, allowing the body to absorb certain nutrients, and controlling inflammation, which is crucial after a long hard ride.
-Once an athlete runs out of glycogen within the first hour, the body turns to fat for energy.
+Eating fat does not make a person fat.
+Eating more than what your body requires will make you fat.
+Fat is essential for providing long sustained energy, supporting cell growth, allowing the body to absorb certain nutrients, and controlling inflammation, which is crucial after a long hard ride or workout.
+Fat is also the primary fuel source for endurance athletes.
+After the first hour, when an athlete runs out of glycogen, the body turns to fat for energy.
 Fat is not the enemy but an endurance athlete’s best friend who never lets them down.

-Without following a specific diet plan, which foods are best?
+So the big question is: Without following a specific diet plan, which foods are best?